Home

 Barney's Island....
 A Floating Island.

-Ongoing history of Barney's Island, most recent upgrades first.
+Ongoing history of Barney's Island.
 Notice the annual tree growth.
-The trees have only the top foot of above-water dirt in suspended 5 gallon buckets, but an unlimited supply of water and goose turd fertilizer.
+The original trees in the bottom photo are the ones in the top photos.
+The trees have only the top foot of above-water dirt in suspended 5 gallon buckets, but an unlimited supply of water and goose poop fertilizer.
 There is only an inch or so of soil over cloth covering heavy steel grating for the rest of the island.
 The steel grating is on top of various flotation devices.
 Every year the island produces a gaggle of Canadian goose goslings again, sometimes two gaggles.
 The nest is under the big tree.
 This is a five feather waterfowl suite.

-2010, Summer (PHOTOS SOON).
+2010, Summer (The camera guy fumbled the photo effort.)
 Barney got a larger fishing pole (found in a dumpster).
 It won't catch more fish, but equipment is often more popular than that for which it is used.
 He got a new Barney mask again, because there is no sun lotion to protect cheap rubber masks.
 And his island got another 500 pounds of anchor weight because the trees have become so large the wind started to drag the anchor.
-The island got a bit close to the shore a couple times, before the changing winds dragged the anchor back out into the lake.
 The new anchor adventure required pulling over 200 feet of heavy anchor cable slack back up to the island, and holding it there, so the five new concrete anchor weights would slide straight down to the cluster of original weights at the end of the cable.
 Then the heavy cable had to be lowered slowly to avoid loops of cable looping everywhere fast if the cable got out of control.
 That wore holes in the anchor guy's gloves and jeans.
 Well, island anchoring is yet an uncommon skill, still being learned.
 The goose nest was given a bit more willow trimming cover.
 The juniper shrub was given a wider protective fence.

 2009, May.
 The three floating islands.
 Barney's Island on the right.